2 killed, 2 injured in White Center shooting

-Two people were killed and two others were injured in a shooting in White Center Friday afternoon, according to the King County Sheriff’s Office and a hospital spokesperson.
+Two men were killed and two others were injured in a shooting in White Center Friday afternoon, according to the King County Sheriff’s Office.

-Deputies responded to the 9800 block of 16th Avenue Southwest around 4:30 p.m., the sheriff’s office said in a tweet.
+Deputies responded to the 9800 block of 16th Avenue Southwest just before 4 p.m., a sheriff’s spokesperson said.

-Four people, all males, were transported to Harborview Medical Center in Seattle, where two died shortly after they arrived, said hospital spokesperson Susan Gregg.
-One of the remaining patients is in critical condition and one is in serious condition, she said.
+Four men were transported to Harborview Medical Center in Seattle, where two died shortly after they arrived, according to hospital spokesperson Susan Gregg.
+One of the remaining patients was in critical condition and one was in serious condition Friday night, she said.

 No arrests have been made.

-No further information about the shooting and what led to the incident was immediately available.
+No further information about the shooting was immediately available.

 This is a breaking news post and will be updated.